Alpena Oil Company

 of Benefits Simply Blue

-Other Employees (part-time employees)
+All Other Employees

-forth immediately hereafter, may participate in AOC's High
+criteria set forth immediately hereafter, may participate in AOC's High

-subject to the co-payments set forth herein.
+Deductible Catastrophic Plan subject to the co-payments set forth herein.
 This coverage is

 being offered to the employee and their children only.
 AOC will not cover